padawan98/web-Sprint-Challenge-User-Interface-and-Git/README.md

 top bottom left right

-4. While using flexbox, what axis does the following property work on: ```align-items: center```?
+4. While using flexbox, what axis does the following property work on: ```align-items: center```? perpendicular to the main axis

-5. Explain why git is valuable to a team of developers.

-You are expected to be able to answer all these questions.
+5. Explain why git is valuable to a team of developers. allows people to work on same project easily and remotely You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.

 ## Project Set Up